kegilbert/Handbook/docs/reference/configuration/Connectivity.md

     Description: Time in ms required to go to and wake up from deep sleep (max 10) Defined by: target:Target
     No value set
+Name: target.default-form-factor
+    Description: Default form factor of this board taken from supported_form_factors.
+This must be a lowercase string such as 'arduino'
+    Defined by: target:Target
+    No value set
 Name: target.mpu-rom-end
     Description: Last address of ROM protected by the MPU Defined by: target:Target